Royal Brompton Hospital

 If you qualify for a reimbursement, it is important that you bring with you one of the following:

-- a letter from the benefit office on suitably headed paper confirming receipt of a relevant benefit dated within 12 months of the date of attendance
+- a letter from the benefits office on suitably headed paper confirming receipt of a relevant benefit dated within 12 months of the date of attendance

 - a current NHS Tax Credits Exemption Certificate.